apache/vxquery/vxquery-benchmark/src/main/resources/util/README.md

-Utilities for Benchmark and Cluster Operations
+Utilities for Benchmark Operations
 =====================

 # Introduction

-Helpful scripts or configuration document to work with cluster and benchmarking.
+Helpful scripts or configuration document to work with the benchmarks.

-## Cluster XML Config

-See cluster_exmaple.xml.

-## Push Folder
+## Saxon Collection

-Files need to be pushed out to all the cluster nodes can be set up by this python script.
-Will only work on linux.
+To test the data with other XQuery processors, the saxon script helps with creating a collection.xml file.